robintrayler/SIELO_procedures/costech_EA/starting_costech_run.md

-# Setting up a Costech 4010 Isodat Sequence
+# Starting a Costech 4010 Run

 ***